Nikhilp0124/class-website/RubinHassman/index.md

   <img src="https://github.com/RubinR10/class-website/blob/a092380976b0f845cb19537112b6cfdc12c2f095/RubinHassman/download.png" width="300">
   <img src="https://github.com/RubinR10/class-website/blob/cf5f834e5933bbcdd03d81e5b709e11103d200e8/RubinHassman/Figure%202026-05-01%20185528.png" width="450">
 </div>
 The left is a 3D Model of a Swiss roll I constructed in Python, and the right is the Isomap of that manifold.
+Below is a 3D model of the Swiss Roll from Mathematica.
+<model-viewer alt="Your description here." src="filename.glb"></model-viewer>

 # Local Linear Embedding